open-education-hub/operating-systems/content/chapters/io/lab/content/file-handlers.md

 student@os:~/.../lab/support/simple-file-operations$ java FileOperations
 File contents are: Python was here!
 Wrote new data to file
-File contents are: C was here!
+File contents are: Java was here!
 ```

 Note that each piece of code creates a variable which is then used as a handler.